GooFit/GooFit/README.md

 See [CLI11] for more details.
 The [pipipi0](./examples/pipipi0DPFit) example has an example of a complex set of options.

+The other key differences in code are the addition of the `GooFit` namespace (`using namespace GooFit` allows fast conversion), and the removal of direct access to members of `Variable` (using getters/setters, or directly treat the variable like its value).

 See [Converting to GooFit 2.0](./docs/CONVERTING20.md) and the [Changelog](./CHANGELOG.md).

 ## Improving Performance with MPI